 This highly rated fertilizer is derived completely from all-natural ingredients, making it safe to use around pets and children.
 Your lawn can even be walked on and used by your family immediately after application.
 Some of the main, natural ingredients used within this fertilizer include bone meal and blood meal which work to deliver the proper nutrients to your lawn safely and naturally.

 Scotts Natural fertilizer is safe to use on any type of grass and at any time of the year, making it very versatile and easy to use.
-It is so safe that it can even be used on new lawns being grown from both seed or sod.
+It is so safe that it can even be used on new lawns being grown from both seed and sod.

 Compared to other organic fertilizers, Scotts Natural includes fast-acting results in as little as 1 to 3 weeks.
 This 11-2-2 NPK ratio fertilizer is safe to use on all types of lawns and provides much faster results than most organic fertilizers.